Forest Management Standards and Third-Party Certification

 These standards aim to protect biodiversity, water quality, wildlife habitat, species at risk and forests with exceptional conservation value.
 External forest management audits for SFI and FSC are conducted at our operations on a yearly basis, depending on the standard(s) used.

 Our adherence to third-party-verified forest certification standards gives us an important competitive edge.
 It provides our customers with the assurance that our forests are managed responsibly according to rigorous standards developed specifically for local forest conditions.

 In 2018, Resolute successfully maintained our existing forest management certificates (SFI and FSC) for all of the woodlands we manage in Quebec and Ontario.
 We continue to be the largest holder of SFI forest management certificates in the world, and among the largest holders of FSC certificates globally.
 We also maintain ISO 14001-certified environmental management systems at all of our woodlands operations, which helps promote the conservation and sustainable use of forests and other natural resources.

 Currently, 100% of the forest lands under our management are third-party certified and audited annually by independent certification bodies.
 These forest lands are located primarily in Canada and are 98% publicly owned.
 Located in Quebec and Ontario, these public lands are governed by forest management or timber supply agreements that include public consultation processes and regular audits by the government.

-In Ontario, we supported a coalition of mayors from northern and Aboriginal communities to provide the provincial government with feedback on the management of species at risk.
-At the federal level, we collaborated on Environment and Climate Change Canada’s proposed action plan to protect and contribute to the recovery of the woodland caribou.
+In Ontario, we continue to support a coalition of mayors from northern and Aboriginal communities to provide the provincial government with feedback on the management of species at risk.
+At the federal level, we also continue to collaborate on Environment and Climate Change Canada’s proposed action plan to protect and contribute to the recovery of the woodland caribou.

 For details about our certified operations and for electronic copies of certificates, visit the Certification by Operation page.